SoftwareAG/c8y-docs/src/documents/guides/users-guide/LoRa.html.md

 Configure the "Message ID" according to your device message specification and map it to the Cumulocity data.
 It will be matched with the message ID found in the source specified on the device type main page (i.e. Payload or FPort).
 The message ID needs to be entered in decimal numbers (not hex).

-Enter the relevant general values for your device for the visualisation in the "Values" list: the "Name" of the value and possibly its "Display category".
+Fill in the general fields for your new value in order to categorize it in the "Values" list.
+The associated "Name" for this value will be displayed under the "Display category" given.

 Under "Value selection" define from where the value should be extracted.
 In order to do so, indicate where the value information starts in the "Start bit" field and how long this information is in the "Number of bits" field.